 HideEnjoy a quintessential Kiwi experience, a delicious gourmet BBQ buffet meal and a farm demonstration in a stunning lakeside setting.
 Take in the stunn...

+Read moreEnjoy a quintessential Kiwi experience, a delicious gourmet BBQ buffet meal and a farm demonstration in a stunning lakeside setting.
+Take in the stunning views of Lake Wakatipu and its surroundings as you cruise across the lake to the historic Walter Peak high country farm aboard the TSS Earnslaw Steamship.
 Enjoy the ambience of the heart of the stately homestead while your Colonel’s Homestead Restaurant chef prepares a gourmet BBQ dinner.
 Your seasonal menu includes an extensive selection of local New Zealand produce, including succulent meats and a selection of delicious vegetables and salads.
-Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea and coffee.
+Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea, and coffee.
+After dinner, watch the farm dogs in action with a sheep-herding demonstration and say hello to the other farm animals.
+Finally, cruise home under the southern stars and enjoy the fresh night air as the lights of Queenstown draw ever closer.

-Read moreJourney deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage and fantasy come to life.
+Read moreJourney deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage, and fantasy come to life.
 As one of Queenstown’s most exhilarating activities, the Wilderness Jet adventures on a spectacular journey deep into the heart of the world-renowned Mount Aspiring National Park.

 HideYour accommodation: Blue Peaks Lodge